secureCodeBox/engine/README.md

   ![Build Status](https://travis-ci.com/secureCodeBox/engine.svg?token=N5PJUt4SAUxNTYFZNtLj&branch=develop)

- # Process Engine – the Core
+ # SecureCodeBox Engine – the Core

 This is the main component of the _secureCodeBox_ it's a [Camunda][camunda] [BPMN][bpmn] engine, which allows the engineer to build the whole scan process as a [BPMN][bpmn] model.
 This component also provides the main web UI: The _secureCodeBox_ control center.
 In this UI you can see the available scan process definitions as [BPMN][bpmn] diagrams, start them (Tasklist), and manually review the results.
 Furthermore, the core provides a possibility to listen on webhooks and integrate the exposed process API, allowing us to trigger the scan processes by a continuous integration component, such as [Jenkins][jenkins], in our example, or any other which can deal with webhooks.